Teach Anywhere

 -

-Discussions & other active learning strategies
+Discussions & active learning resources

 Discussion boards are a great starting point for active learning in online classes.
-Students can often feeling isolated when learning remotely, so discussions are also an important strategy for giving students a chance to interact with each other & learn from and with their peers.
+Students can often feel isolated when learning remotely, so discussions are also an important strategy for giving students a chance to interact with each other & learn from and with their peers.
 Consider discussion boards as an opportunity not only to engage in intellectual work but also as a chance to nurture community in your courses.

 To get started, please review these resources: